PROJECTS

 2022-2024

-The Dance of IOD stands as both a visual exploration and a critical reflection, inviting viewers to question the dynamic relationship between art, politics, and the shaping of public opinion.
+Deities & Demigods stands as both a visual exploration and a critical reflection, inviting viewers to question the dynamic relationship between art, politics, and the shaping of public opinion.

 UV Portraits